db47h/ragel/README.md

 An alternative to using a queue would be to run the scanning loop in a goroutine and use a channel to emit tokens -- like text/template/parse in Go's standard library.
-This approach is however slower than using a queue by an order of magnitude (channels are great, just not here).
+This approach is however 2 to 5 times slower than using a queue (channels are great, just not here).
+See https://github.com/db47h/ragel/issues/4.

 Error handling is done by returning a `ragel.Error` token.
 This can happen in 4 cases:

 - an IO error while reading from the input reader
-- the input buffer gets ful
+- the input buffer gets full
 - an illegal symbol is encountered (i.e. unhandled by the state machine definition)
 - a ragel action calls `State.Errorf`